school510587/BrlIMEHelper/readme.md

     * Allow users to customize the default state of the addon.
     * Allow users to customize dot patterns of symbols, and/or to load dot patterns from braille translation tables.
     * Allow the addon to work with other IMEs.
-    * Allow the addon to work with other bopomofo keyboard layouts.

 ## Contributors
 - Bo-Cheng Jhan <school510587@yahoo.com.tw>